-Vatican City is technically a city-state encompassed within a 2-mile long wall.
+Vatican City is a city-state within a 2-mile long wall.
 The city started from humble beginnings.
 St. Peter’s Basilica, the focal point of the city, was built to honor the eponymous Apostle, who was crucified and buried in the Vatican Hill necropolis around the 1st century.

 Travelers “in the know” will actually sign up for a special visit to the original necropolis level of the Basilica, where the 4th century ground once stood, to see the remains of St. Peter.

 The Vatican City Scavi Tour

-Scavi (or, ‘excavation’), refers to the Vatican City archeology project that explores the excavation underneath St. Peter’s Basilica.
+Scavi (excavation), refers to the Vatican City archeology project that explores the excavation underneath St. Peter’s Basilica.
 It started in the 1940s, when they were expanding the underground area to bury deceased popes.

-Here’s the catch.
 Most people don’t even know this important and unique tour exists, and access is extremely limited: only 250 people may visit in any given day.

 If you want to see St. Peter’s remains for yourself, there is only one way to visit the site.
 You must contact the Ufficio Scavi (Excavation Office) directly.

 To book the Vatican City Scavi Tour, email email@example.com or fax them at +39 06 69873017 to request access.
 You can also visit the Excavations Office in person (see below for directions).

 Required information for booking the Scavi Tour

-- Number of participants
+- Number and names of participants

 - Language requested